Odevixibat (Monograph)

 No specific dosage recommendations for patients with hepatic impairment at baseline.

-Clinical studies included patients with hepatic impairment at baseline.
-Dosage reduction of odevixibat or temporary reduction of therapy may be necessary based on the degree of change in hepatic function from baseline.
+Interruption of odevixibat therapy may be necessary based on the degree of change in hepatic function from baseline or presence of clinical symptoms.

 Renal Impairment